-Director for Information and Action Against Crime, Council of Europe, Strasbourg, France
+Director, Information Society - Action Against Crime, Council of Europe, Strasbourg, France

 These served as a basis for discussion at the Ministerial Session in Helsinki in May 2019, celebrating the 70th Anniversary of the Council of Europe.

 Onalytica, a marketing software platform, in July 2019 included Mr. Kleijssen among the Top 100 influencers on the regulation of new technologies.
 Besides his mother tongue Dutch, Mr. Kleijssen is fully fluent in English, French, German and Italian.

 He takes a great interest in history and cinema and is also a keen marathon runner.